:tocdepth: 2

 --------------

 The installed rotary encoders is of type *incremental*, meaning they emit pulses, or ticks, as they spin.
-These ticks has to be counted on a processing unit
+These ticks has to be counted on a processing unit in order to get the encoder position.
+Incremental encoders are cheaper than their counterpart, *absolute* encoders, but are limited to measuring change in position (relative).
+Anyhow, for the UiAbot we use these sensors to measure actual wheel speed.

-The implementation of the encoder was done by extending the ``odrive_ros2`` node with a publisher that emits all the necessary feedback
+The implementation of the encoder was done by extending the ``odrive_ros2`` node with a publisher that emits all the necessary feedback data (motor position and velocity).
+The feedback data is published with msg-type `std_msgs/Float32 `_on the relevant topics for each axis, as seen in figure above.

-To visualize wheel motion in `Rviz2 `_, an URDF is created with the mesh of the UiAbot including all relevant
+To visualize wheel motion in `Rviz2 `_, an URDF is created with the mesh of the UiAbot including all relevant frames and their pose relative to ``base_link``.

-argument, the correct transforms is automatically updated and published to the ``/robot_description`` topic.
-Additionally, the static and dynamic TF's based on the URDF,
+Then, using the built-in `robot_state_publisher `_ with the URDF as an argument, the correct transforms are automatically updated and published to the ``/robot_description`` topic.
+Additionally, the static and dynamic TF's based on the URDF are broadcasted for later usage.

 .. figure:: res/wheel_tf.gif